 VSCodium provides syntax highlighting for 200+ languages, integrated Git workflows, and extension support via the Open VSX registry.
-However, if you need the Microsoft-signed version with proprietary marketplace access, official remote development features, or Microsoft account sync, refer to our VS Code installation guide for Linux Mint instead.
+However, if you need the Microsoft-signed build with proprietary marketplace access, official remote development features, or Microsoft account sync, refer to our VS Code installation guide for Linux Mint instead.

-Choose Your VSCodium Installation Method
+Choose Your VSCodium Installation Method on Linux Mint

 Linux Mint supports two primary installation paths for VSCodium: the official APT repository and Flatpak via Flathub.
 On one hand, the APT repository integrates directly with your system package manager and receives updates through the standard apt upgrade workflow.
 On the other hand, Flatpak provides sandboxed application delivery with its own dependency management, which isolates VSCodium from system libraries but requires separate Flatpak maintenance.

-| Method | Channel | Stability | Best For |
+| Method | Channel | Version | Updates | Best For |

-| APT Repository | Official VSCodium repo | Stable releases | Most users who prefer system-integrated package management |
+| APT Repository | Official VSCodium repo | Stable releases | sudo apt update && sudo apt upgrade | Most users who prefer system-integrated package management |

-| Flatpak | Flathub stable | Frequent updates | Users who want sandboxed apps with automatic dependency handling |
+| Flatpak | Flathub stable | Frequent updates | sudo flatpak update --system | Users who want sandboxed apps with automatic dependency handling |

 Generally, most Linux Mint users should install via APT for simpler integration with system updates and faster launch times.
 Alternatively, choose Flatpak if you prefer sandboxed applications or run multiple distros where Flatpak provides consistent behavior.